Metric distortion Under Probabilistic Voting: Proof of the Copeland Upper Bound (Theorem )

 Consider a Copeland winner $W$.
-As noted by prior work \cite{anshelevich2015approximating}, $W$ must be in the uncovered set of the tournament graph, and one of the following two cases must be true. \begin{itemize} \item $W$ defeats $B$. \item There exists a candidate $Y \in \mathcal{A}$ s.t. $W$ defeats $Y$ and $Y$ defeats $B$. \end{itemize}
+As noted by prior work \cite{anshelevich2015approximating}, $W$ must be in the uncovered set of the tournament graph, and one of the following two cases must be true. \begin{itemize} \item The oriented edge from $W$ to $B$ is present. \item There exists a candidate $Y \in \mathcal{A}$ such that the oriented edges from $W$ to $Y$ and from $Y$ to $B$ are present. \end{itemize}